-- (1) The application for a residence card of a family member of a Union citizen shall be filed within three months of the date of entry. - (2) The following shall be presented in connection with the application for a residence card: - 1) a valid passport;
+The application for a residence card of a family member of a Union citizen shall be filed within three months of the date of entry into the country.

+The following shall be presented in connection with the application for a residence card:

-- 2) a document attesting to the existence of a marriage or a registered partnership; - 3) the registration certificate of the Union citizen whom the applicant is accompanying or joining; - 4) in cases referred to in section 154(1)(2) or 154(1)(3), a document attesting to a family relationship; - 5) in cases referred to in section 154(3), proof of existence of a durable relationship with the Union citizen in question; - 6) in cases referred to in section 154(4), a document issued by an authority in the country of origin or the country of departure certifying that the other family members are dependants of a Union citizen or members of the same household or proof of the existence of serious health grounds which absolutely require the personal care of the family member by the Union citizen. - (3) When filing a residence card application, the applicant is fingerprinted as provided in section 60d.
+- 1) a valid passport; - 2) a document attesting to the existence of a marriage or a registered partnership; - 3) the registration certificate of the Union citizen whom the applicant is accompanying or joining; - 4) in cases referred to in section 154, subsection 1, paragraph 2 or 3, a document attesting to a family relationship; - 5) in cases referred to in section 154, subsection 3, proof of existence of a durable relationship with the Union citizen in question; - 6) in cases referred to in section 154, subsection 4, a document issued by an authority in the country of origin or the country of departure certifying that the other family members are dependants of a Union citizen or members of the same household or proof of the existence of serious health grounds which absolutely require the personal care of the family member by the Union citizen.

+When filing a residence card application, the applicant is fingerprinted as provided in section 60d.
 The applicant shall enclose his or her facial image with the application.
 (631/2011)